shubhamgogri/shubhamgogri/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">
 I'm Shubham, a Data Scientist & Generative AI Enthusiast with Master's Degree from University Of Surrey, UK.
 I have been applying the Generative AI concepts in the Computer vision and NLP tasks.
 I am keen on applying the Research papers for the custom usecases.
-I have done so my modifying the Pix2Pix architecture.
+I have done so by modifying the Pix2Pix architecture.
 I am open to collaborating on projects and innovative/disruptive ideas.

 ## 🚀 Skills & Expertise: